abertschi/ad-free/README.md

 ## Legality
 This app is free and open-source and does not seek a commercial interest.
 It does not collect user data.
-It is a proof-of-concept to show flaws in the way how audio advertisement is often implemented on Android.
+It is a proof-of-concept for research purposes to show flaws in the way how audio advertisement is often implemented on Android.
 It does not alter or "hack" protection measures of music players, and only gathers context information provided by the Android runtime.
 Nonetheless, ad-free may be against